meister03/discord-hybrid-sharding/README.md

 manager.on('clusterCreate', cluster => console.log(`Launched Cluster ${cluster.id}`));
 manager.spawn(undefined, undefined, -1)
 ```
+### Sometimes the Cluster.Manager can choose a less amount of total Clusters, when it finds out, that a new cluster is not needed (in very rare cases...)

 After that, you have to insert the code below in your bot.js file
 FileName: Bot.js //You can name your file after you wish